flhuihui1001/Big-data-Hadoop-and-spark/README.md

 3. We will perform a logfile analysis, using web logs from from the website [https://forensicswiki.org/](https://forensicswiki.org/) between TKDATE and TKDATE.
 We will generate a report of the number of web "hits" for each month in the period under analysis.
 4. We will then introduce the concept of the _combiner_, which is a reducer that runs on each mapper before the keys are combined globally.
 We will use the combiner to implement an efficient "top-10" pattern that computes the top-10 on each node, minimizing the amount of data that is transfered.

-## Part 1: Creating your first EMR cluster.

-1. If you VMs from Assignment #1 are still running, log into them and make sure that the git repositories are committed and pushed back to your git server.
-(Be sure to use `git status` to see if there are any files that need to be added to the git repository with `git add`.)
-2. Log into the [Amazon Web Services console](https://aws.amazon.com/) and make sure that your prevous VMs are shut down.
-3. Log into the [Elasitic Map Reduce console](https://console.aws.amazon.com/elasticmapreduce/home?region=us-east-1#) and create a cluster.
-Below we walk you through the "Quick options."

-* Log to S3
-* Create a cluster for Core Hadoop.
-* Use m3.xlarge with 3 instances (1 master and 2 core nodes)
-* Use your existing EC2 key pair (hopefully you still have access to the private key!)

-4. Click on `AWS CLI export` and copy the command line into the file [q1.txt](q1.txt) in this directory.
-Answer the questions in the file.
-5. Log into the head end node ssh.
-Note: *git* will not be installed on the EMR cluster, but *python 3.4* is installed by default!
-(We just discovered this, and we're thrilled!)
-6. Run the command `df -h` to see the drives attached to your virtual machine.
-7. Review the [YARN Commands](https://hadoop.apache.org/docs/r2.7.3/hadoop-yarn/hadoop-yarn-site/YarnCommands.html) on the Apache Hadoop website.
-Run the `yarn version` command to see which version of YARN you are using.
-Run the `yarn node -list` comkmand to see the nodes that are installed on your cluster.

-*Yea!
-You are now ready to use MapReduce!*

 ## Part 2: Basic Filtering with Map Reduce

 In this section we will replicate the filtering project of Assignment #1, but we'll do it with [Hadoop Streaming](https://hadoop.apache.org/docs/r2.7.3/hadoop-streaming/HadoopStreaming.html).
 (To see how Hadoop Streaming has been modified for Amazon Map Reducer, please review the [Amazon EMR documentation](http://docs.aws.amazon.com/emr/latest/ReleaseGuide/UseCase_Streaming.html)) Because of the minimal amount of computation done, these tasks are entirely I/O-bound.